Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Main results

 which obtains the same asymptotic rate of convergence as in the interior stationary points case above.
 As for the expected loss minimization, we need to assume the strong er condition $\sum_{n=1}^{\infty} w_{n}^{2}\sqrt{n}<\infty$ (i.e., the optional condition in \ref{assumption:A4-w_t}).
 In this case, the optimal value of $\beta$ is $3/4$, in which case we obtain

 Hence we lose a factor of $n^{-1/4}$ from the optimal bound in \eqref{eq:cor_rates_bounds}.
-This discussion gives a more quantitative indication that SBMM (and hence SMM) is generically more suited to solve the empirical loss minimization than the expected loss minimization for constrained nonconvex objectives.
+While the $n^{-1/4}$ bound on the rate of convergence for the expected loss in the general case may not be sharp, this discussion gives a more quantitative indication that SRMM (and hence SMM) is generically more suited to solve the empirical loss minimization than the expected loss minimization for constrained nonconvex objectives.

-Next, we remark on the effect of using inexact minimization of block multi-convex surrogates on convergence rates.
-All results stated above entail two cases: (\textbf{C1}) strongly convex surrogates are exactly minimized without search radius restriction $(c'=\infty)$; and (\textbf{C2}) block multi-convex surrogates are cyclically minimized with search radius restriction ($c'<\infty$).
-First in case \textbf{C1}, each $\param_{n}$ is the minimizer of the strongly convex surrogates $\bar{g}_{n}$ over $\Param$ so that $-\nabla \bar{g}_{n}(\param_{n})$ is in the normal cone of $\Param$ at $\param_{n}$.
-Hence Theorem \ref{thm:rate_surrogate_gaps} can be directly used to obtain \eqref{eq:thm_convergence_bd_f_t} and \eqref{eq:thm_convergence_bd_f}.
-In particular, $\lVert \nabla \bar{g}_{n}(\param_{n}) \rVert$ is identically zero when there is no boundary statinary points of $\bar{g}_{n}$.

-On the other hand, in case \textbf{C2}, the block multi-convex surrogates $\bar{g}_{n}$ are only approximately minimized with search radius restriction (see Algorithm \ref{algorithm:SMM}), so $-\nabla \bar{g}_{n}(\param_{n})$ is not necessarily in the normal cone of $\Param$ at $\param_{n}$.
-However, \eqref{eq:thm_convergence_bd_surrogate} shows that $-\nabla \bar{g}_{n}(\param_{n})$ should converge to some vector the normal cone of $\Param$ at $\param_{n}$ at rate $O((\sum_{k=1}^{n} w_{k})^{-1})$, and by \eqref{eq:thm_convergence_bd_f}, the bound on the rate of convergence to stationary points of $f$ over $\Param$ is slower at order $O((\sum_{k=1}^{n} w_{k})^{-1/2})$.
-Hence, the asymptotic rate of convergence is unchanged when we relax strongly convex surrogates to block multi-convex surrogates.

 Lastly, we state a corollary of the earlier results on the iteration complexity of Algorithm \ref{algorithm:SMM}.
 Corollary \ref{cor:iteration_complexity} gives a ``worst-case'' rate of convergence of Algorithm \ref{algorithm:SMM} until reaching an $\eps$-stationary points of the objective functions.